Available exposure data

 Statistics Netherlands (CBS)

 Data on neighbourhood characteristics.
-This concerns data on for example urbanization, population, living, energy consumption, education, labor, income, social security, businesses, motor vehicles, area, land use, average distance to specific facilities / and average number of specific facilities within a radius around occupied addresses in a neighbourhood (available from 2008 onwards).
+This concerns data on for example urbanization, population, living, energy consumption, education, labor, income, social security, businesses, motor vehicles, area, land use, average distance to specific facilities / and average number of specific facilities within dedicated travel distances (calculated over the road network) from residence addresses per neighbourhood (available from 2008 onwards).

 We have also neighborhood maps of 1988, 1993 and 1994, but these lack statistical data.